languages are one of the major branches of the Indo-European Language family. There are three major branches, West

 cognate form are found in both.
 We do not have an early corpus of texts of the

-Slavic Pagan religion as we do for say Greek or Latin.
+Slavic Pagan religion as we do for Greek or Old Norse.
 Most of the earliest

 written references to Slavic Pagans are brief and inaccurate references made by

 Christians.
-However there is a vast amount of folk customs, poetry, songs,
+However there is a vast quantity of folk customs, poetry, songs,

 dances and stories which carry Pagan ideas and traditions.
 These confirm the